maximumberlin76-gif/EDS-EDC-Full-Endogenous-Dynamic-Stability-and-Endogenous-Dynamic-Criticality-in-Open-Nonlinear-Dynam/simulation_notes.md

 Minimal Reproducible Oscillator Model

----

 ## 1. Purpose

-This document defines a minimal simulation setup to reproduce synchronization dynamics corresponding to EDS/EDC.
+This document defines a minimal simulation setup to reproduce synchronization dynamics relevant to the EDS/EDC framework.

-The model tests whether coordinated subsystem dynamics can accumulate and retain structural integrity faster than destabilizing dissipation propagates over time.
+The model tests whether measurable synchronization can emerge, be retained, and operationally support endogenous structural coherence in a nonlinear dissipative system.

----
+This simulation does not treat synchronization as identical to coherence.

+R(t) measures synchronization.

+C(t) measures general endogenous structural coherence.

+Real dynamic stability remains governed by:

+C(t) > P(t)

 ## 2. Model